nzoschke/ngitx/Readme.md

 A more powerful nginx config uses the lua-nginx-module to program arbitrarily complex methods of selecting a backend.
 See the `location ~ ^/lua` section of bin/nginx for one experiment.
-With ngx.location.capture or lua-resty-redis, backends can be selected by asking a remote resource, all in a non-blocking manner.
+With ngx.location.capture or lua-resty-redis, backends can be selected by querying a remote resource, all in a non-blocking manner.

 ## Darwin Quickstart